The Best Restaurant In Every London Neighbourhood

 Shoreditch | Lyle’s

 Lyle’s is a tribute to simple, honest British cooking by uberchef James Lowe (of Young Turks fame).
-Continuing the correlation between light, simple surroundings and excellent food, Lyle’s menu (à la carte at lunch, and a daily changing set menu come evening) features dishes like Dover sole with jersey royals and land cress; pollan with wild fennel and capers; brown butter cake and rhubarb with custard.
-It’s won a lot of awards, and you’ll see why.
+Continuing the correlation between light, simple surroundings and excellent food, Lyle’s menu (à la carte at lunch, and a daily changing set menu come evening) features dishes like Dover sole with jersey royals and land cress; pollen with wild fennel and capers; and ricotta ice cream with Lancelot plums.
+It’s won a lot of awards, and you’ll soon see why.
+READ MORE or see the Best Restaurants In Shoreditch

 Clerkenwell | St John

 St. John is probably the best value Michelin Star in the city.
-Reasonably priced, and changing daily, the menu is famed for its nose-to-tail philosophy, but in addition to alternative cuts of meat, you’ll find the likes of razor clams, roast lamb and Arbroath smokies, and desserts like madeleines (which can be ordered by the dozen), and pear sorbet with polish vodka.
+Reasonably priced, and changing daily, the menu is famed for its nose-to-tail philosophy, but in addition to alternative cuts of meat, you’ll find the likes of cured seatrout served with cucumber and dill; langoustines; poached rabbit; and freshly-baked madeleines (which can be ordered by the dozen).
+READ MORE

 Details: 26 St. John Street, Smithfield, EC1M 4AY